BACK SURGERY? DID IT RELIEVE YOUR PAIN?

 more than 50% pain relief at the end of 3 months’ active care.
 At

-24 months, only 16% had another surgery while
+24 months, only 16% had additional surgery while

 82% reported pain relief of more than 50%.
 (7) Chiropractic spinal manipulation